krzys9876/spark-model-tutorial/README.md

         }
     }

-You may argue (and you'll probably be right) that this is not the cleanes code ever.
-The point is you are not bound by spark requirements and you are free to write the code according to your style.
+You may argue (and you'll probably be right) that this is not the cleanest code ever.
+The point is you are not bound by spark requirements, and you are free to write the code according to your style.
 You may even use other language.
 The only constraints are:
 1. Input and output case classes must reflect spark data frames structures
 2. Nullable fields should be optional (Option[T])